Adithi003/CampusCurrency/README.md

 Expenses are grouped into categories designed around real student spending habits: Food & Groceries, Transport, Rent & Utilities, Textbooks & Supplies, Entertainment, Health, and Other.
 These fixed number of categories ensures consistency across the entries, keeping the summaries and analysis accurate.

 How Expenses Are Stored :
-Expenses will be held in memory using a 2D list while the program runs.
-Every time an expense is added or deleted, the list is written to a CSV file and when the program starts again, it reads the file back into memory, so data persists permanently between sessions.
+SQLite database engine is used and data persists permanently between sessions.

 Data Analysis :
 Three layers of analysis: